Specific claim negotiation costs funding guidelines

 Typically, when a First Nation has received negotiation loan funding, the amounts received will be considered the costs of negotiation.
 This is not guaranteed in all circumstances, and particularly not when the negotiation loan funding received exceeds the value of the settlement.
-The First Nations which receive negotiation loan funding should consider the caution in section 5.7 of these guidelines.
+The First Nations which receive negotiation loan funding should consider the caution in section 7 of these guidelines.

-Where a First Nation does not seek loan funding for its negotiation costs, Canada will still include in its settlement offer an amount for reasonable negotiation costs.
+Where a First Nation does not seek loan funding for its negotiation costs, Canada will include in its settlement offer an amount for reasonable negotiation costs.

-4. Funding recipients
+4. Eligible funding recipients

 5. Eligible expenditures and maximum amount for negotiation costs loan funding